laskaux/laskaux.github.io/_posts/2018-12-09-my-fair-lady.md

 ---
 layout: post
-title: "The Turbulence of Metamorphosis"
+title: The Turbulence of Metamorphosis
-subtitle: "A Personal Review of <em>My Fair Lady<em>"
-tags: art theater
+tags: theater
 excerpt: However ladylike we’ll be in the coming years, never let the spirit of that vigorous, fearless flowergirl be taken away from us.
 Some day in the future, when we’re hesitating or lost, just recall the courage inside us when we knocked at the door of our 27A Wimpole Street and said: “I washed my face and hands before I come.
 If you were a gentleman, you would ask me to sit down.”<br />

 ---
 > _My Fair Lady_ isn’t a love story or a princess myth.
 It is a story of transformation, though perhaps not the one we expect.<br />
-> p>. —Alexis Gargagliano, in _Lincoln Center Theater Review_
+> —Alexis Gargagliano, in _Lincoln Center Theater Review_ {: .text-right}

 Indeed.
 For years, I’d been left the impression of _My Fair Lady_ being a fairy tale—charming, vibrant, witty, yet too miraculous to be real, too elegant to be affecting—until I walked into the Vivian Beaumont Theater, where I was showered with immense joy and pain.